 However, even some of these healthy foods can cause increased inflammation if you have a food intolerance.

 A food intolerance occurs when our bodies cannot properly digest and convert the foods we eat into the necessary nutrients that fuel our systems.
-When this happens, the immune system will kick-in and start attacking the improperly digested proteins, ultimately causing inflammation, which then causes many negative symptoms including aches and joint pain.
+When this happens, the immune system will kick-in and start attacking the improperly digested proteins, causing inflammation, which can then cause many negative symptoms including aches and joint pain.

 All that’s left to do after you get your results is to eliminate the foods you’re intolerant to.
 That’s it.
 No follow ups.
 No exercise regiments.
 Zero hassles.